Saturday, 14 July 2012

 As negative, though, as all the above may seem, it’s appropriate at this stage to state we still like it here, for now anyway.
 Heck, if we didn’t, we wouldn’t be here.

 We can leave at any stage – well, at least we think we can.
 Yes, there are times when we might get frustrated with certain things or even feel a little bored – but we’ve experienced enough to know that these are emotions that can happen anywhere at anytime.
-Life after all is as exciting or as dull as you want to make it.
+Life, after all, is as exciting or as dull as you want to make it.

 'Wrong Way' tandem sky-diving over New Zealand's Lake Taupo